 Undertaking audit can be thought of as a four-stage process involving preparation and planning, measuring performance, implementing change and sustaining improvement.2 Quality improvement tools can be used to achieve desired outcomes for any of these stages.
 The Guide to Using Quality Improvement Tools to Drive Clinical Audits describes how such tools work in detail and when to use them.3

 Clinical Radiology Audit Forum

 The Committee runs an annual audit forum which comprises presentations and discussions.
 The Forum attracts CPD credits, and clinical radiology audit leads pay a discounted rate.
-The 2014 Forum, From Audit to Quality Improvement: Broader Perspectives, has been awarded five RCR Category 1 CPD credits.
-It will take place on Monday 12 May at the Geological Society, London.
+The 2015 Forum will take place on Monday 18 May at The Royal College of Radiologists, London.
 Members are encouraged to book online.

 1. Burgess R (ed).
 NEW Principles for Best Practice in Clinical Audit.
 Abingdon: Radcliffe Publishing Ltd, 2011.